 What’s the Best Peanut Butter for Making Fudge?

 Use a regular no-stir peanut butter brand, like Jif or Skippy, when making this recipe.
 Natural peanut butters tend to separate and can result in greasy fudge.

 Most likely, yes!
 So long as the nut or seed butter you use is no-stir (not natural), it should work just fine.

 How to Make Buckeye Fudge

-Although the no-bake peanut butter fudge with chocolate ganache can be stored at room temperature, I prefer to store it in the fridge where it will keep airtight for many weeks, or in the freezer where it will keep for many months.
+Although the no-bake chocolate-topped peanut butter fudge can be stored at room temperature, I prefer to store it in the fridge where it will keep airtight for many weeks, or in the freezer where it will keep for many months.

 Tips for Making Buckeye Fudge